Online sales starting to slow?

 Once you have a detailed picture of your customer, use it to inform every decision you make around your web design, SEO, PPC, email marketing, social media posts, content, social media advertising and much more.

-Second, your biggest increase in sales will come when you focus on repeat customers.
+Second, your biggest increase in online sales will come when you focus on repeat customers.

 Online stores typically get 43% of their revenue from their existing customer base.